 In addition to initial educator licensure, students can complete specific coursework leading to supplemental endorsements.

-The TEL Department also offers an undergraduate degree in Early Childhood Education which is accredited by NAEYC.
+The TEL Department also offers an undergraduate degree in Early Childhood Care and Development which is accredited by NAEYC.

 Teacher Education Programs Leading to Licensure

 Teacher Education Program (TEP) Admission Requirements

 All degree candidates will apply for admission to the TEP as part of the course requirements for EDU 300, Introduction to Education.
 All students applying for entrance into the TEP must:

 - Successfully complete 44 semester hours of university core courses